dinaOuahbi/PYTHON-Modules-OOP/README.md

 -----------------------------------------------------------------------------------------------------------
 OBJECT ORIENTED programing (OOP)

-In oop: everything is an object
+In oop: everything is an object.

 All objects have attributes and perform actions.

-Actions are called "methods."
+Actions are called "methods"

-Notion of class = object design plan, allows to build different objects of the same class
+Notion of class = object design plan, allows to build different objects of the same class .